GuptaAman777/Rename-Tool/README.md

 3. Set the numbering format (e.g., `1`, `01`, `001`).
 4. (Optional) Enable and enter a **prefix** and/or **suffix**.
 5. Click **"OK"** to rename all files in the selected folder.
+6. Undo Button if you want to Revert [Optional].

 #### Selecting Specific Files
 1. Click **"Select Files & Rename"**.
 2. Choose the files you want to rename.
 3. Configure the numbering format, prefix, and suffix if needed.
 4. Click **"OK"** to rename the selected files.
+5. Undo Button if you want to Revert [Optional].

 ### 3. Prefix & Suffix Options
 - Enable the **prefix** checkbox to add a custom prefix before the numbering.